alphagov/govuk-developer-docs/source/manual/ab-testing.html.md

 ## How A/B testing works

+**A/B tests are only enabled for users who have opted in to analytics cookies.**

 ### Fastly receives the request

 When the user requests a GOV.UK page that has A/B testing enabled, they will reach Fastly first.